Mealman1551/Udaa/README.md

 ### Setup source code

-Setup source code is provided in this repo, just remove the `#` from the iss file to use the source of the installer.
+Setup source code is provided in this repo in `/setup script`, just remove the `#` from the iss file to use the source of the installer.
 (I've used `#` so the repo won't pick main language as Inno setup Script!)

 ## Source code

-Source code is also in the repo.
+Source code is also in the repo in `/src`.

 ## Download